jronallo/blacklight_dpla/README.markdown

 Blacklight app.

-# What the generator does (TODO)
+# What the generator does

 When you run `rails g blacklight_dpla` it does the following:

 1. Updates `app/controllers/catalog_controller.rb` with configuration for
   appropriate facets, show view values, and field list.
 2. Updates the Solr configuration so that all *_facet fields are stored by default.
-3. Updates `app/views/catalog/_home_text.html.erb` with help text.
+3. TODO: Updates `app/views/catalog/_home_text.html.erb` with help text.

-# TODO

-- Create generator for adding facets and other config to catalog controller.

 # Author